colinbrauns/forestry-hugo-site/about.md

     url: "/about/"
     weight: 2
 ---
-So you wanna learn more, huh?
-Thanks!

-I'll start with my recent history, and work backwards.

-I currently work at Google, on the Cloud for Startups Program.
+I currently work at [Google](https://www.google.com/), on the [Cloud for Startups Program.](https://cloud.google.com/developers/startups/)